maybebyte/anthesis/clues.md

-# Clues
+# Get a clue

-As in, have you got a clue?
 These are quirks/interesting things I've learned, thus gaining a clue I previously didn't have.
+Usually these are things that don't warrant a separate article, so I put them here instead.
+In addition, it's nice to have a place to share miscellaneous thoughts.

 1. `%` gets converted to a newline in [`crontab(5)`](https://man.openbsd.org/crontab.5) and all data after